nickchase/k0s/docs/examples/ansible-playbook.md

 k0s-7   NotReady   <none>   21s   v1.20.1-k0s1   192.168.64.61   <none>        Ubuntu 20.04.1 LTS   5.4.0-54-generic   containerd://1.4.3
 ```

-**Note**: The first three control plane nodes will not display, as the control plane is fully isolated.
-To check on the distributed etcd cluster, you can use ssh to securely log a controller node, or you can run the following ad-hoc command:
+You won't see the control plane nodes, as the control plane is fully isolated.
+To check on the distributed etcd cluster, you can use ssh to securely log into a controller node, or you can run the following ad-hoc command:

 ```shell
 ansible k0s-1 -a "k0s etcd member-list -c /etc/k0s/k0s.yaml" -i inventory/multipass/inventory.yml | tail -1 | jq